 1. Insufficient Planning and Preparation

 The most important thing to do if you want your ERP implementation project to succeed is to plan, plan, plan.
 This not only includes thorough task and resource planning for your side of the project, but also an evaluation of your current processes and policies before you even start to choose the ERP system itself.
 It is also vital to have the right people involved from the outset.
-If you feel unable to undertake this yourself as a company, you may be better off bringing in an external ERP consultant.
+If you feel unable to undertake this yourself as a company, you may be better off bringing in an independent, external ERP consultant.
 They will be able to properly evaluate the available systems as well as how to use them to maximise the business benefits for you.

 2. Poor Vetting of ERP Vendors